Mtik333/pracaInzynierska/README.md

 Cleaned logic classes - abstract Logic class and two extending - JensenLogic and ChineseLogic.

 Things to do within next weeks:
-- fix the first algorithm memory leaks (different way for checking if features are a reduct)
+1. fix the first algorithm memory leaks (different way for checking if features are a reduct)
-- setting JSACO or RSFSACO in options should really modify the chosen algorithm
+2. setting JSACO or RSFSACO in options should really modify the chosen algorithm
-- show the core attributes on the "canvas"
+3. show the core attributes on the "canvas"
-- add core attributes to reduct results when previewing after iteration or full reduct computation
+4. add core attributes to reduct results when previewing after iteration or full reduct computation
-- add time estimation?
+5. add time estimation?
-- add modification in subset evaluation to limit ants that affect on pheromone trails (to be considered)
+6. add modification in subset evaluation to limit ants that affect on pheromone trails (to be considered)

+0.5.3 - 29.08.2017

+Done with issue 2.